-Transparency: Commissioner Kroes has indicated in several speeches that transparency issues are non-negotiable.
+- Transparency: Commissioner Kroes has indicated in several speeches that transparency issues are non-negotiable.
 Indeed, transparency is a necessary condition for end-users to exercise freedom of choice.
 It enables them to compare offers and hence strengthen the demand side of the market.
 In 2011, BEREC elaborated Guidelines on how transparency obligations would work in practice.
 This included findings on what kind of information is relevant, on the bodies involved and the ways to convey it, as well as on the requirements for a transparency policy to be effective.
 Perspectives are also introduced regarding a possible harmonised approach, which seems favourable to comparability and consumer empowerment.
-Depending on the outcome of the public

-- consultation, further initiatives could be taken by BEREC in 2012, e.g. regarding common frames of reference or monitoring processes. - Quality of Service requirements: The Regulatory Framework introduces the competence for NRAs to set minimum requirements.
+According to the outcome of the public consultation, it appears useful that BEREC, in 2012, participates in further developments of Guidelines' recommendations, in particular regarding common terms and frames of reference, tiered approach or monitoring processes, possibly through the option of a coregulation process. - Quality of Service requirements: The Regulatory Framework introduces the competence for NRAs to set minimum requirements.
 What is meant by it?
 When should NRAs set minimum requirements and what should those be?
 A harmonised approach towards minimum requirements could avoid creating inefficiencies for operators, costs that ultimately have to be compensated by consumers.
 In 2011, BEREC was focusing on a generic framework of evaluation and analysis.
 The work needs to be continued in 2012, elaborating further on guidelines for NRAs and the methods available for measuring and assessing network and application performance, including by the end users themselves.
 For example BEREC will evaluate how NRAs can promote or provide tools to end users to control or monitor the quality achieved (including the contractually agreed parameters if any). - Discrimination: In responding the BEREC 2010 consultation, stakeholders referred to identification and economic assessment of traffic management rules as the major issue regarding net neutrality.
 Prioritisation implicitly has the consequence of discrimination, but a number of aspects should be taken into account to evaluate negative consequences for the level of competition, innovation and the interests of end users.
 In 2011, BEREC initiated an economic analysis of the potential and theoretical effects of discriminatory behaviour.
 In 2012, BEREC's work will examine further that the NRAs have regulatory remedies available to address potential discrimination issues, with a link to the quality of service issue above.
-The analysis of competition and technological developments of the IP interconnection market (cf. hereunder) may also feed this project, with possible complements to be prepared in the course of the year. - IP interconnection: BEREC had started to look into the current IP interconnection agreements (peering/transit) between market parties, which may affect net neutrality issues.
+The analysis of competition and technological developments of the IP interconnection market (cf. hereunder) may also feed this project, with possible complements to be prepared in the course of the year.

+- IP interconnection: BEREC had started to look into the current IP interconnection agreements (peering/transit) between market parties, which may affect net neutrality issues.
 The development of the market, including any commercial arrangements, should be followed closely so that regulatory or other interventions can be initiated if the future progress so requires.
 This work will continue in 2012.
 The analysis of competition and technological developments of the IP interconnection market may in particular contribute to the economic analysis described above.